Limon22811/class_bot/README.md

 # Class Bot for ACC by Nahian Labib Limon

 ### Feature
-    🔵 Read google spreadsheet 1s before class
-    🔵 you can specify web browser
+    🔵 You don't need to copy or worry about changing link 🔵 you can specify web browser
     🔵 support Windows, Linux & Mac
     🔵 Fast & Lite because command line application
     🔵 User friendly
-    🔵 You don't need to do anything

 ### Installation:
 Listen all you gotta need is python3.9.x and python3.8 will work as well